SHOW-UNAN(祥雲庵)

 It is a shared moment—a kind of collaboration—where both host and guests show consideration for one another, working together to create a more harmonious atmosphere.

 That is why it should never be taken for granted that the host must serve with devotion, or that the guests are only there to be entertained.
-Instead, each person plays a part in shaping the beauty of the gathering.
+Rather, each person plays a part in shaping the beauty of the gathering.

 Seven Gentle Tips for Enjoying a Tea Cermony Experience in Kanazawa